-The Timings to temple are from 5.00am to 10.00am and 5.00pm to 10.00 pm every day and the entry to the temple is free.
+The timings of the temple are from 5.00am to 10.00am and 5.00pm to 10.00 pm every day and the entry to the temple is free.

-The masjid is open from Sunrise to sunset all days and the entry is free of cost.
+The masjid is open from sunrise to sunset all days and the entry is free of cost.

-It is a famous tourist spot.
+It is a famous tourist spot in Chandni Chowk.

-The huge four-acre area of land is situated in Hauz-Qazi in Lal Kuan Bazaar of Old Delhi.
+The huge four-acre land is situated in Hauz-Qazi in Lal Kuan Bazaar of Old Delhi.
 The Mahal was built in 1846 AD by Bahadur Shah Zafar II for his favorite wife Zeenat, who gave birth to a son and hence the mahal is named after her as Zeenat Mahal.

 Zeenat Mahal was emperor's favorite.
 Earlier, the palace was beautifully decorated with murals and expensive items to please the queen.

-Hakimon Ki Haveli is located at Gali Qasim Jaan in the Chandni Chowk area.
+The Hakimon Ki Haveli is located at Gali Qasim Jaan in the Chandni Chowk area.

 If you love beautiful poetries, then this place is just for you!

 Chandni Chowk is famous for a big wholesale market.
-From spices to shoes everything is available at Chandni Chowk.
+From spices to shoes, everything is available at Chandni Chowk.
 Each narrow street is lined with small shops specializing in certain goods.
 Read our detailed guide on shopping in Chandni Chowk.
 Here is a quick list of few shops and markets you should visit at Chandni Chowk.

 This market specializes in shops of textbooks and calendars.
 You will find shops of almost all publishers in this market.
 Nai Sarak has one of the best stationery shops of Chandni Chowk.

 The early morning flower market has all types of different flowers available.

 Chandni Chowk is a huge area and you get scrumptious food to eat at almost every lane.
 Read our guide on Chandni Chowk famous food joints.
 Here is a quick list of few amazing delicacies and shops you should visit at Chandni Chowk.